avi4h/quizzical/README.md

 # Quizzical

-Quizzical is a quiz-based web application built using React.
+Quizzical is a trivia-based web application built using React.
 The application allows users to start a quiz, answer multiple-choice questions, and get their score at the end.
 The questions are fetched from the Open Trivia Database (OpenTDB) API.

 ## Table of Contents
 - [Features](#features)